dncoyote/interview-guides/Notes/CoreJava.md

 ## **default (Package-Private)**

 - `default` is an access modifier that can be applied to classes, methods, and fields.
-When a class, method, or field is marked as default, it can be accessed within the same class, within subclasses in same, and within the same package.
+When a class, method, or field is marked as default, it can be accessed within the same class, within subclasses in same package, and within the same package.
 - `default` members are inherited only within the same package

 ## **Default**